100% Three Fingers in the Air Punk Rock: 25 Bands Raise Funds for Myanmar’s Food Not Bombs

 In 2020, when the COVID-19 pandemic hit Myanmar, the punks organized a huge support network for the people in need.
 Food Not Bombs also organized protests and mutual-aid campaigns in support of garment factory workers and labour unions as the factories shut down without any compensation to the workers.

 Now, the Food Not Bombs activists are on the frontlines of the anti-coup movement, supporting protestors with medical masks, water, food and protection gear.
 As the protests intensify, the military is tightening their grip even more.
-Armoured vehicles rolled out onto the streets and the army cut off the state media TV & radios, local phone lines and access to internet.
+Armored vehicles rolled out onto the streets and the army cut off the state media TV & radios, local phone lines and access to internet.

 Water cannons, tear gas, rubber bullets and live rounds were used against the protestors.
 Reports have shown civilians being dragged out of their houses at night and arrested by the police.
 More than 500 people, including many children, have been killed by the police & military, according to various reports.